mengbinhao/jack-note/docs/english/sentence.md

 ### useful sentences

+#### common
+- sb can't go wrong with sth

+#### begin talk
 - you guys are so busy today
 - yeah, it's like this every morning

+### eat
+- sop up A with B / dip A in B
+- I'm gonna go for sth
+- I'd recommend sth
 - I'll give it a try
 - I've had it before, it's pretty good, but I'm on a diet
 - you loose any weight?
 Keep going
-- I can't go wrong with sth
 - I am [not] really a fan of sth

-- sop up A with B / dip A in B
+#### bargain n/vn | haggle v
+- That's kind of expensive
+- Can u give me a discount?
+- How about two for $10?
+- I'll gicve you 10$, this is my last offer
-- I'm gonna go for sth
+- two for $10 or no deal
+- If u give me a good deal, I'll by more
-- I'd recommend sth
+- You throw in that sth
+- fine, I'll go look around
+- might be able to find a better offer somewhere else

 ### native english
 1. Ordering or asking somethong